jeromecoupe/webstoemp/src/content/blogposts/drafts/2021-08-06-eleventy-components-when-to-reach-for-filters-shortcodes.md

 {% endraw %}
 ```

-## Last words
+## Famous last words

-I personally really fond of the HTML-first approach taken by Nunjucks and Eleventy for server-side rendered websites and applications.
+I am personally really fond of the HTML first approach taken by Nunjucks and Eleventy for server-side rendered components.

-However, it seems that JavaScript components are banging hard on the door of the SSG world lately.
+However, it seems that (server-side rendered first) JavaScript components are banging hard on the door of the SSG world lately.
 Projects like [eleventy-plugin-vue](https://www.netlify.com/blog/2020/09/18/eleventy-and-vue-a-match-made-to-power-netlify.com/), [Slinkity](https://slinkity.dev/) and [Astro](https://astro.build/) all seem to be moving into that direction.